vuxcode/pr1-project-Livraan/README.md

 >
 I have now set up everything, all i need to do is to start code the program.
 I feel like this program is gonna be too hard for me to do, because there is different types of language you need to use.
 Language I haven't used.

+Now when I have finally understand that we have learned the code i'm gonna use (face palm), thanks to Colin.
+I'm gonna learn CSS though but with the help of different websites I think it will be ok.
+I have done the beginning of my code now and it works really good.
+Some videos I have noticed been outdated because it didn't work when I was experimenting with my code.
+But now I have found a code that works.

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!

 # Project Summary